nayhav/Cryptonite-JTP-Research-NehaVaradharajan/README.md

-#WEEK 1
-TASK 1 NOTES
+TASK 1

-Source: UCI Heart Disease Dataset (Cleveland) https://archive.ics.uci.edu/dataset/45/heart+disease
+Source: UCI Heart Disease Dataset (Cleveland)

 This project explored binary classification of heart disease using the Cleveland dataset, where the target variable ‘num’ was binarized to represent presence (1) or absence (0) of disease.
 After handling missing values using median imputation and scaling features, I implemented and compared four models: Logistic Regression, Random Forest, Support Vector Classifier (SVC), and XGBoost.